kszuyen/MMIO_Low-Dose_PET_Enhancement/README.md

 ## SPLIT PATIENTS

-Select a project_name: "LowDose" or "EarlyFrame", and run
+Select a project_name: **LowDose** or **EarlyFrame**, and run
 ```
 python split.py -P <project_name>
 ```
 This will split the original 3d nifti data into 2d data for training.
 ### You can also add arguments:
-- total_fold: How many folds you want for the training, this will split the patients into N groups.
+- total_fold: How many folds you want for the training, and it will split the patients into N groups.
 Default: 10.
 - split_json_fild: Specify the path to an already split json file if you want to split the patients into the same groups as the json file.

 ## START TRAINING